kwakkle/kwakkle/README.md

 # Hi there, I'm Rvk (Kenny)! 👋

 ## About Me
-🎓 **Graduate Student**
+🎓 **Recent Graduate**
-I am a graduate student at the **University of California, Riverside**, Biomedical Sciences program.
-My ultimate goal is to become a **Clinical Data Analyst** or **Research Data Analyst**, combining my passion for using computational techniques for biomedical research.
+I recently graduated from **University of California, Riverside**, with an M.S. in Biomedical Sciences.
+My ultimate goal is to become a **Clinical Data Analyst**, combining my passion for using computational techniques for biomedical research.
+I’m currently strengthening my skills in **Python, statistics, and machine learning**, and applying to **Ph.D. programs** focused on **medical informatics and data-driven healthcare**.

 🖥 **Technical Skills**